barryclark/jekyll-now/_posts/2022-3-31-from-python-to-julia-basic-data-manipulation-and-eda.markdown

   Load data with Julia
 </div>

 In Jupyter, the loaded dataset can be displayed as shown in the above image.
-If you’d like to view more columns, one quick solution will be to specify the environment variable `ENV["COLUMNS"]`.
+If you’d like to view more columns, one quick solution will be to specify the environment variable <code class="inline">ENV["COLUMNS"]</code>.
 Otherwise, only fewer than 10 columns will be displayed.

 The equivalent Python implementation is as follows.